Work samples

 Dresses

-In my paintings of clothing, I examine the print, color, form and gender of the clothes to invite a dialogue about cultural norms and gender tropes.
+I examine the print, color, and style of the dresses to invite a dialogue about cultural norms and gender tropes.

 My paintings are watercolor and acrylic often incorporating printmaking and collage with paint.
 I draw on the formal elements of scale, color and texture to reinforce the ideas in my work.